FAQs

 Other Technologies

-Information about Blackboard, Zoom, CUNY Dropbox, Microsoft Office 365, Adobe Creative Cloud, Blue Jeans, Smartboard, etc. can be found on the Instructional Technology page of the School of Education.
+Information about Zoom, CUNY Dropbox, Microsoft Office 365, Adobe Creative Cloud, Smartboard, latest technology trends, etc. can be found below.

 What is the CCNY IT Service Desk?